Sal Khan: Awards

 In 2016, Khan received the fourth-highest civilian award of the Republic of India, the Padma Shri, from the President of India.

 On May 27, 2021, Khan received an honorary Doctor of Laws degree from Harvard University.

+Recognition

+In 2010, the Bill and Melinda Gates Foundation became one of the academy's biggest supporters.
+In 2012 Khan was named one of TIME's 100 most influential people in the world (Time 100).
+Bill Gates has said; "I've used Khan Academy with my kids, and I'm amazed at the breadth of Sal's subject expertise and his ability to make complicated topics understandable."

 Personal life

-Khan is married to a Pakistani physician, Umaima Marvi.
+Khan is married to physician Umaima Marvi.
 The couple live with their children in Mountain View, California.
+Khan's first child, a son, suffered from childhood epilepsy, which he later outgrew, but the experience had lasting effects for the family to realize what was important in life.

 Khan has said about his beliefs:

-"If you believe in trying to make the best of the finite number of years we have on this planet (while not making it any worse for anyone else), think that pride and self-righteousness are the cause of most conflict and negativity, and are humbled by the vastness and mystery of the Universe, then I'm the same religion as you."
+"If you believe in trying to make the best of the finite number of years we have on this planet (while not making it any worse for anyone else), think that pride and self-righteousness are the cause of most conflict and negativity, and are humbled by the vastness and mystery of the Universe, then I'm the same religion as you."Khan played the guitar during his childhood.